Barcelona have 'unique opportunity' for revenge against Bayern, says Koeman

 "He will surely try to win.
 What happened was difficult to accept, but the world of football is like that.
 Time has passed and we are psyched that it will be different."

 Asked to discuss his team's Champions League hopes following Messi's departure, the midfielder said: "Anything can happen in football.
-Chelsea won the Champions League and were not favorites.
+Chelsea won the Champions League and were not favourites.

 "The important thing is the collective level and we know that we do not have Leo [Messi] or his individualities.